Queenie McKenzie: Commercial success

+McKenzie had her work shown in the first major showing of Kimberley, Images of Power, at the National Gallery of Victoria in 1993.
+In April 1994, McKenzie, with other Aboriginal women, had an exhibition titled Bush Women at Fremantle Arts Centre.

+In 1995, she had her first solo exhibition titled Gara-Garag: My Life Longa Texas premiered in Waringarri Aboriginal Arts at William Mora Galleries.
+She also created her first prints in 1995 with Frank Gohier at the Northern Territory University Printmaking Workshop in Darwin, which were selected for the Fremantle Print Award.
+Also in 1995, Mckenzie's work was featured in The National Women's Art Exhibition at Hogarth Galleries.

+In 1998 she was chosen to create fine art prints for the 2000 Sydney Olympics commemoration of Australian culture.

+She established the very first community-owned art centre for Gija artists in August 1998 for Warmun artists which is called Warmun Art Centre.
+Later in 2004, she was included in exhibition at the AAMU Museum of Contemporary Aboriginal Art in Utrecht, Explained II, A Closer Look at Aboriginal Art.

 McKenzie's art remains among Australia's most collectible.
 Her works have sold at auction for $8000 to $92000.
 McKenzie has also been consistently included within the Australian Indigenous Art Market top 100 index, ranking 21st in 2014.

+Her works are held in the National Gallery of Australia, the National Gallery of Victoria, the Art Gallery of South Australia and Art Gallery of Western Australia, among others.

 Legacy

 Throughout the final years of McKenzie's life, the artist exhibited concern for the cultural future of her community, and wished for the Texas Downs station to be returned to the Texas Mob.
-Though she died before witnessing her wishes manifest, McKenzie's importance has been recognized by the government of Western Australia, which declared her as a "State Living Treasure" the year of her death.
+Though she died before witnessing her wishes manifest, McKenzie's importance has been recognised by the government of Western Australia, which declared her as a "State Living Treasure" the year of her death.

 McKenzie was included in the Moorditj-Australian Indigenous Cultural Expressions CD-ROM, along with other Western Australian artists Jack Davis, Alma Toomath, Betty Egan, Michele Broun, the Pigram Brothers, Footprince, Wayne Barker, Sally Morgan, Jimmy Chi and Mary Pantjiti McLean.

 In Western Australia, all pastoral land leases are up for renewal or surrender in 2015, including the Texas Downs station.

 McKenzie was cited as an important influence on the work of the Australian ceramic artist Pippin Drysdale.
+She died on 16 November 1998, in Western Australia.